Los Angeles sheriff will reveal cause of Tiger Woods crash - WTMJ

 Rory McIlroy, a four-time major golf champion who lives near Woods, said he visited him on March 21.

 “Spent a couple hours with him, which was nice.
-It was good to see him,” McIlroy said from the Masters on Tuesday.
+It was good to see him,” McIlroy said Tuesday from the Masters.
 “It was good to see him in decent spirits.
 When you hear of these things and you look at the car and you see the crash, you think he’s going to be in a hospital bed for six months.
 But he was actually doing better than that.”

-Villanueva faced criticism for weeks for his comments about the crash, including calling it “purely an accident” and saying there was no evidence of impairment.
-Documents show that Woods told deputies he did not know how the crash occurred and didn’t remember driving.
+In the weeks after the crash, the sheriff called it “purely an accident” and said there was no evidence of impairment.

 Detectives searched the data recorder of the 2021 Genesis GV80 SUV, known as a black box.
 Investigators did not seek a search warrant, however, for Woods’ blood samples, which could be screened for drugs and alcohol.

-In 2017, Woods checked himself into a clinic for help in dealing with prescription drug medication after a DUI charge in his home state of Florida.
+In 2017, Woods checked himself into a clinic for help in dealing with prescription drug medication after a DUI charge in Florida, where he currently lives.

 Associated Press Golf Writer Doug Ferguson contributed from Augusta, Georgia.